How two city guys became oyster farmers

 Southold Bay Oysters began as a small hobby when Ben and Dave joined the Cornell Cooperative Extension's Suffolk Project in Aquaculture Training (SPAT) to learn how to grow oysters.
 After two years of tending to their floating bags containing hundreds of baby oysters, they enjoyed their first harvest and began shucking their bounty at dinner parties and family events.

 In hopes of moving into a commercial oyster farm, Ben and Dave applied for a 10-acre aquaculture site through the Suffolk County Aquaculture Lease Program.
 After completing the application process and obtaining numerous required permits, Southold Bay Oysters began growing their first crop of commercial oysters in 2016.
-Throughout the first growing season, the greenhorn oystermen attended to their oyster cages using a retrofitted 19' Mako scallop boat named El Pulpo that they purchased from a retired local fisherman.
+Throughout the first growing season, the greenhorn oystermen attended to their oyster cages using a retrofitted 19' Mako scallop boat named El Pulpo that they purchased from a retired local bayman.
 Much of the process was figured out along the way with the helpful advice of other local oyster growers.

 2017 was the first commercial harvest for Southold Bay Oysters.
-Ben and Dave plan to attend events around the North Fork to showcase their new local oysters, known as Southold Shindigs.
+Ben and Dave attend events around the North Fork to showcase their local oysters, known as Southold Shindigs.